small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Value messaging

-Pricing is where many traders go wrong.
-Combos should feel like value without relying on heavy discounts.
+Pricing is where many event traders go wrong.
+The goal is for combos to feel like value without relying on heavy discounts.

-Popcorn, syrups and flavourings are ideal tools for building perceived value.
+Popcorn, syrups, and flavourings are ideal tools for building perceived value.
+They look like a generous upgrade but they are often low cost.

 Round numbers work best

-If popcorn costs very little to produce and slush has moderate cost, the combo should be priced close to the slush price plus a small uplift, not discounted heavily from both items.
+If popcorn costs very little to produce and slush has moderate cost, the combo should be priced close to the slush price plus a small uplift.

 Customers read from the top down.
 Lead with what you want to sell most.